 Management is also responsible for making drafts of financial statements, schedule of expenditures of federal awards, all financial records and related information available to us and for the accuracy and completeness of that information (including information from outside of the general and subsidiary ledgers).
 Management is also responsible for providing us with (1) access to all information of which management is aware is relevant to the preparation and fair presentation of the financial statements, including identification of all related parties and all related-party relationships and transactions; (2) access to personnel, accounts, books, records, supporting documentation, and other information as needed to perform an audit under the Uniform Guidance; (3) additional information that we may request for the purpose of the audit; and (4) unrestricted access to persons within the government from whom we determine it necessary to obtain audit evidence.
-We understand that the District will provide us with the Closing Checklist information.
+We understand that the District will provide us with the Closing Checklist information required for our audit and that the District is responsible for the accuracy and completeness of that information.
 At the conclusion of our audit, we will require certain written representations from management about responsibilities for the financial statements; schedule of expenditures of federal awards; federal award programs; compliance with laws, regulations, contracts, and grant agreements; and related matters.